 Explain your career path

 After graduating from SEMO, I commissioned as a second lieutenant in the United States Marine Corps.
 I attended SLU law, and then proceeded on to active duty.
 While on active duty, I spent the majority of my time as a criminal defense attorney.
-Once I leave the Marine Corps this year, I will transition to the Marine Corps reserves, and will begin civilian employment with the Department of Justice, where I am currently an Assistant United States Attorney.
+After spending more than 12 years with U.S. Marine Corps, I moved to the Department of Justice, where I am currently an Assistant United States Attorney.

 What was your major at Southeast and how would you characterize the quality of that program to prospective students?

 I studied political science and history.
 History is something that I have always been passionate about, and I chose it because I intended to either teach or go to graduate school.